Defence Research Agency: History

 DRA's headquarters was created at the RAE site at Farnborough, but the other major sites maintained a great deal of independence.

-DRA's first Chief Executive was Nigel Hughes, followed by John Chisholm who took over in August 1991.
+DRA's first Chief Executive was Nigel Hughes, followed by Sir John Chisholm who took over in August 1991.

 In April 1995, the DRA was combined with five other MOD establishments to form the Defence Evaluation and Research Agency (DERA), DRA's John Chisholm becoming Chief Executive of the enlarged DERA (split in July 2001 into DSTL and QinetiQ).